velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 | Relationship to the PowerShell | Diverges | Same algorithm |
 | Auditability | The policy set is the only record | The table is queryable, and answers flow 2 without calling Fabric |

-The cost is a drift story if somebody edits rules by hand in the portal, or edits `OapEnabled` without triggering a rebuild.
-Both are covered by the scheduled flows in §4.
+The cost is a drift story.
+An `OapEnabled` edit is covered — it fires its own Dataverse-triggered flow (§4).
+A rule **edited by hand in the portal** is not: nothing detects it, and it is corrected only when somebody runs [MIG_RebuildAllCapacityPolicies](docs/flows/capacity-policies/MIG_RebuildAllCapacityPolicies.md). **There is no scheduled flow in this solution** — the scan that would have reported it was discarded on 2026-09-18.

 ### The invariant that makes this safe